-The Bachelor of Science in computer science program is accredited by the Accreditation Board for Engineering and Technology, Inc. (ABET) and is in good standing.
+The Bachelor of Science in computer science program is accredited by the Computing Accreditation Commission of ABET, https://www.abet.org

 Bowling Green State University programs leading to licensure, certification and/or endorsement, whether delivered online, face-to-face or in a blended format, satisfy the academic requirements for those credentials set forth by the State of Ohio.

 Requirements for licensure, certification and/or endorsement eligibility vary greatly from one profession to another and from state to state.
 The business systems program does not lead to professional licensure.